Robbertvermeulen/wordpress/README.md

       `${COMPOSE_PROJECT_NAME}.test`, `www.${COMPOSE_PROJECT_NAME}.test`)
     ```

-    > **Note**: `www.` was added to our Virtual Host as a ServerAlias at build time.
-We have, therefore, added it to our Host rule as a subdomain.
-If you would like to have different services running on other subdomains it is recommended that you add a separate service to your compose file (see the section called "Adding Wordpress to a subdomain" below for more information on how to achieve this).
+    > **Note**: If you would like to have different services running on other subdomains it is recommended that you add a separate service to your compose file (see the section called "Adding Wordpress to a subdomain" below for more information on how to achieve this).

 1. Change the value of `SITE URL` to include `.test`: